Corcoran Study Collection

 In addition, the GW Libraries’ Special Collection manages the Corcoran Archives, which document the life and vitality of one of Washington D.C.’s oldest cultural heritage institutions.
 The Corcoran Archives have been organized in 17 collections.
 Browse the website or request help by contacting [email protected].

 The Corcoran Gallery of Art was established in 1869 by William Wilson Corcoran (1798-1888) and expanded in 1880 to include the Corcoran College of Art and Design.
-In 2014, the Corcoran transferred the college and gallery building to GW and distributed the works from its collection to museums and institutions in Washington, D.C.
-As a part of the collection distribution, the Trustees of the Corcoran Gallery of Art gifted 830 works to GW.
+When the Corcoran Gallery of Art closed in 2014, the college and the historic Corcoran Flagg Building were transferred to GW and works from the collection were distributed to museums and institutions in Washington, D.C.
+As a part of the collection distribution, the Trustees of the Corcoran Gallery of Art also gifted the 884 works now in the Corcoran Study Collection to GW.

 Questions about the Corcoran Study Collection?

 For questions about the Corcoran Study Collection, please contact the registrar and collections manager.

 Luther W. Brady Art Gallery

 A Glimpse of History in First Person